 In addition, the optional university-based element of the course, the Postgraduate Certificate in Education (PGCE), will give trainees the chance to develop understanding of the linked pedagogy.

 The training programme is created and adapted to meet the needs of individual trainees, so that they build on their strengths and develop high quality professional knowledge, skills and understanding.
 Trainees will spend the majority of their time learning alongside the most experienced teachers in our partnership schools, supported by a Teacher Tutor and School-based Mentor.

 Prior to starting the course, trainees will know which main placement school they will be training at and will visit the school and meet their Teacher Tutor and School-based Mentor.

 During the summer term, prior to the start of training, all trainees attend an induction day which enables them to get to know each other and find out more about the structure of the programme.
 There is also access to pre-course reading and preparation tasks to be completed during the summer.

 During the Autumn term, trainees spend time in their main placement school, at centre-based training and at Oxford Brookes University (optional).
 Trainees also get the opportunity to complete a short placement in an EYFS setting, a KS3 setting (Year 7) and a special school during the year.
 In the Spring term, trainees move to a different school for a second placement and then return to their original main placement school in the Summer term.

-All Trainees must be able to travel between home, their Main Placement school, Chepping View Primary Academy and Oxford Brookes University occasionally.
-Many choose to share transport.
+Trainees must be able to travel between home, their main placement school and Chepping View Primary Academy SCITT centre during the course of the programme.